phuong0107/Signlingo/README.md

 <b>Demo</b>: https://1drv.ms/v/s!AuHtpCoqx5-JgW1hVwsm3CCMXHQX
 <br>
 <br>
 I have not yet completed the responsive part of the website.
-So to best use it, please set the computer interface to be larger than 1300px*900px.
+So to best use it, please use/set the screen resolution to be larger than 1300px*900px.
 <br>
 <br>
 This project is supported by <b>Bootstrap Studio.</b>